-The group * Documentation is intended for all packages with documentation that is put in an extra package.
+The Documentation section is intended for all packages with documentation that is put in an extra package.

-The group * Hardware contains tools supporting a special hardware.
+The Hardware section contains tools supporting a special hardware.

-The group * Metapackages contains packages with should normally not end on any installation source.
-They contain files which should end on the media himself like README.txt, License files, documentation or DOS utilities.
+- Metapackages: this group contains packages with should normally not end up on any installation source.
+They contain files which should end up on the media itself, like README.txt, License files, documentation or DOS utilitiesTemplate:Wtf.

-The group * Multimedia came in from jpackage.
+The groups "Multimedia/*" came in from jpackage.
+See Productivity/Multimedia/* instead.

-The group * Productivity is huge and is intended for the packages most important to the average user: the applications used to produce something.
-In fact, the packages from almost all other groups make the environment (* System) or provide a functionality (* Development/Libraries, * System/Libraries) needed by applications from the group Productivity.
+The Productivity section is huge and is intended for the packages most important to the average user: the applications used to produce something.

-The group * Productivity/File utilities is intended for tools for basic operations with files.
-These are packages like * file and * findutils and file managers like * mc, * nautilus, or * ytree.
+Groups within this section are intended for tools for basic operations with files.
+These are packages like file, findutils and file managers like mc, nautilus or ytree.

 - Productivity/File utilities